Changes as of May 1, 2021

 Customers enrolled under Regulated Price Plan (RPP)

-As of February 23, the Ontario Energy Board announced that fixed rate pricing for Time-of-Use (TOU) and Tiered customers has ended and regular rates are now in effect.
-For information about these rates, please visit our rates page.
+Effective May 1, 2021, the Ontario Energy Board (OEB) lowered the electricity rates for customers paying Time-of-Use (TOU) and Tiered rates under the RPP.
+For information about these rates, visit our rates page.

 Learn more about customer choice